DataIntellectTech/TorQ-Finance-Starter-Pack/docs/gettingstarted.md

 1. Download and install kdb+ from [Kx Systems](http://kx.com)

-2. Download the Install script in the dirctory where you want the TorQ to be installed using:
+2. Download the install script in the directory where you want the TorQ to be installed using:

     `wget https://raw.githubusercontent.com/AquaQAnalytics/TorQ-Finance-Starter-Pack/master/installlatest.sh`